imretro/imretro/README.md

 #### Header

 Each file should start with a header to provide some information about the image.

+##### Signature

-The first 7 *bytes* are `"IMRETRO"` (for a total of 56 bits).
+The first 7 bytes are `"IMRETRO"`.
 This is the file signature.

+##### Mode Byte

+The next byte is used for flags for enabled/disabled features used by the decoder.

-The next two bits map to the "modes" that declare the bits-per-pixel. `00` for 1-bit, `01` for 2-bit, and `10` for 8-bit.
-After is a single bit for palette usage: `0` for no palette, `1` to declare that the file contains a palette.
+The first two bits declare the bits-per-pixel of the image. `00` for 1-bit, `01` for 2-bit, and `10` for 8-bit.

+Next is a single bit for palette usage: `0` for no palette, `1` to declare that the file contains a palette.
 When no palette is present in the file, this means that the file decoder should choose its own default palette.

-The next 5 bits are unused.
+The following 4 bits are unused.
+They are reserved for potential future features.

+The eighth bit is a flag for color accuracy for the [in-file palette][palette].
+`0` for 2 bits per color channel, `1` for 8 bits (a byte) per color channel.
+The decoder should ignore this flag if the in-file palette flag is not set.

+#### Dimensions

 Following that are 24 bits for the dimensions: 12 for width and 12 for height.
 The reason for this limited range of dimensions is to be faithful to the retro-ish goal of this format.
 In fact, the maximum dimensions